-For 380 (84.4%) individuals with BLLs $\geq$ 10 μg/dL, work was the identified source, and for 70 (15.6%) individuals, non-occupational activities were identified as the source of exposure (Table 8).
-Two sources of exposure predominated for the 70 non-occupationally exposed individuals with BLLs $\geq$ 10 μg/dL.
-Forty-three (61.5%) individuals were exposed from a hobby related to guns and six (8.6%) were exposed due to a retained bullet fragment.
-For an additional 45 individuals, source of exposure was still being investigated.
-For 63 individuals, the source was still unknown after an interview with the individual or review of medical records.
+For 757 (84.2%) individuals with BLLs $\geq$ 3.5 μg/dL, work was the identified source, and for 141 (15.8%) individuals, non-occupational activities were identified as the source of exposure (Table 8).
+One source of exposure predominated for the 141 non-occupationally exposed individuals with BLLs $\geq$ 3.5 μg/dL.
+Sixty-three (44.7%) individuals were exposed from a hobby related to guns.
+Seventeen (12.1%) individuals were presumed exposed to lead in drinking water and reported no other source of lead exposure.
+For an additional 230 individuals, source of exposure was still being investigated.